-Norfolk Island is a pristine island, populated mostly by the descendants of the "Bounty" mutineers who left the Pitcairn Islands for more space, provides the opportunity for visitors to unwind.
+Norfolk Island is a pristine island, populated by not only the descendants of the "Bounty" mutineers who left the Pitcairn Islands for more space, as well as Australians (35%) and New Zealanders (30%) and is a great destination for visitors to unwind.

 Although getting to Norfolk Island is not cheap, expenses on the island are minimal and visitors to Norfolk Island will enjoy a tranquillity and peace that only this level of isolation can provide.
 Activities on the island include bush walking, mountain biking, golf, scuba diving and low-tax shopping.

 On 8 June 1856, the next settlement began on Norfolk Island.
 These were the descendants of Tahitians and the Bounty mutineers, resettled from the Pitcairn Islands, which had become too small for their growing population.
 The British government had permitted the transfer of the Pitcairners to Norfolk, which was thus established as a colony separate from New South Wales but under the administration of that colony's governor.
-They left Pitcairn Islands on 3 May 1856 and arrived with 194 persons on 8 June.
+They left Pitcairn Islands on 3 May 1856 and arrived with 194 persons on 8 June, and were given land grants representing about a third of the land avialable on the Island at the time.
 Although some families decided to return to Pitcairn in 1858 and 1863, the island's population continued to slowly grow as the island accepted settlers, often arriving with whaling fleets.
 After the creation of the Commonwealth of Australia in 1901, Norfolk Island was placed under the authority of the new Commonwealth government to be administered as an external territory.
 During World War II, the island became a key airbase and refuelling depot between Australia and New Zealand, and New Zealand and the Solomon Islands.
 In the late 1960's a mini-invasion by British ex-pats followed after the island was featured on a BBC television documentary presented by Alan Whicker.
 Fifty families decided to emigrate from the United Kingdom to Norfolk Island as a result of the programme.
 In 1979, Norfolk was granted limited self-government by Australia, under which the island elects a government that runs most of the island's affairs.
 As such, residents of Norfolk Island are not represented in the Commonwealth Parliament of Australia, making them the only group of residents of an Australian state or territory not represented there.
-In 2006, a formal review process took place, in which the Australian Government considered revising this model of government.
-The review was completed on 20 December 2006, when it was decided that there would be no changes in the governance of Norfolk Island.

 One of the best activities on Norfolk Island is diving.
 The waters around Norfolk and the smaller islands of Nepean and Philip offer over 30 world-class dive sites, offering caves, tunnels, chasms and chimneys with a wide variety of fish and marine algae.
 Visibility is at least 20 metres but usually more and the temperature of the water hoovers around 18 to 20 at least, more in summer.
 Snorkelling is popular at the reef near Emily and Slaughter Bays at low tide.
 There is abundance of fish, coral and sea life.
 In Emily Bay, you can also joing boat tours with glass-bottom boats.